Travel Vaccines and Advice for Haiti

 It’s always a good idea to check the weather forecast before planning a trip to any destination to ensure that you are prepared for the current conditions.

-How Safe is Haiti?
+How Safe Is Haiti?

 The U.S. Department of State has issued a travel warning for Haiti.
 Travelers are cautioned from traveling to Haiti due to health concerns of zika and cholera.
 There are limited medical facilities in the country, making travel here dangerous.